luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-### Milestone 4.3: Update RLS Policies for Organization Isolation
+### Update RLS Policies for Organization Isolation

 **Goal:** Ensure users can only see data from their own organization.